 With DMEK, the patient’s original cornea is left mostly intact, so it’s not immediately apparent that he’s had a transplant.
 It may also be possible for the patient to attain 100 per cent vision within a few weeks of surgery.

-Professor Donald Tan, Senior Consultant and Medical Director, SNEC, said: "The future will be DMEK.
+Corneal & External Eye Disease Department, SNEC, said, "The future will be DMEK.
 We have a chance for a transplant that provides for 20/20 vision and a rejection risk that is one per cent or less."

-This new, sutureless technique was invented in Europe and first performed in Asia by Prof Tan in September 2010.
-Since then, he has performed three such corneal transplant procedures which cost between $1,500 and $1,700 each, after subsidies at SNEC.
+This new, sutureless technique was invented in Europe and first performed in Asia by SNEC in September 2010.
+Since then, SNEC has performed over 300 of such corneal transplant procedures which cost between $1,500 and $1,700 each, after subsidies at SNEC.
 Private patients pay up to $5,900.

-The current downside of the new procedure is that it is an extremely difficult form of surgery.
-As the membrane transplanted is ultra thin and delicate, it tends to wrinkle into a tight roll when touched, potentially damaging the corneal cells when surgeons try to uncoil it.
+The potential benefits of DMEK over previous techniques, is the faster visual recovery, better visual outcomes and reduced risk of rejection.
+However, the surgery can be technically challenging.
+As the donor membrane with corneal cells that is transplanted is ultra-thin and delicate, it tends to wrinkle into a tight roll when touched, potentially damaging the corneal cells when surgeons try to uncoil it.

 Professor Jod Mehta, Head and Senior Consultant, Corneal & External Eye Disease Department and his team at the

 Singapore Eye Research Institute (SERI) developed a method using a new surgical insertion device to provide surgeons with more donor control during DMEK surgery.

 SNEC has performed close to 3,000 cornea transplants over the last 10 years of which 380 were carried out using the minimally invasive method.
 With the ageing population, this number is expected to grow.